 There are some addresses that are sold only at auctions.
 Since the positioning of your project depends on the domain name, the shortest or most memorable names were created a long time ago and have a high price.
 These addresses may be sold by famous businessmen, such as Rick Schwartz (the "King of Domains" blog) and Frank Schilling; or by cybersquatters (they buy domain names for more profitable future sale).

-Who needs to know the date of domain and website creation
+Who needs and how to know the date of a website and domain creation

 Checking the creation date of the website and the registration date of the domain is necessary for the following users: